 Diarrhoea means having more frequent, lose or watery stools.
 It can be a side-effect of medications or as a result of damage to the gastrointestinal tract.
 Symptoms usually settle after an acute spell of diarrhoea but for some people, symptoms will persist.
 Other causes include:

-Treating diarrhoea is important to limit loss of nutrients, protect health and nutritional status and prevent malnutrition.
+If untreated, diarrhoea can cause weight loss, fluid loss and an imbalance of the electrolytes needed to keep you healthy.
+So, treating diarrhoea is very important to limit loss of nutrients, protect health and nutritional status and prevent malnutrition.
 Try to keep eating and drinking during a bout of diarrhoea.
-If your symptoms persist for more than a few days, it may be worth contacting your healthcare team to have a stool sample checked for infections.
-Use our food and symptoms diary to record what you are eating and drinking and any symptoms – this will be useful to take to your next appointment.
+If new symptoms persist for more 7 days contact 111 or your healthcare team for advice.
+Use our Food & Symptoms Diary to record what you are eating and drinking and any symptoms – this will be useful to identify causes and to take to your next appointment.

 Try to increase sources of soluble fibre in the diet.
-Soluble fibre contains gums and pectin which allows it to absorb water forming a gel in the stomach which adds bulk to the stool and helps to slow digestion.
+Soluble fibre contains gums and pectin that allows it to absorb water to form a gel in the stomach which adds bulk to the stool and helps to slow digestion.

 Don’t forget that it is important to re-introduce wholegrains, fruits and vegetables into the diet once your symptoms have passed.
 For more information, check out our Diarrhoea Factsheet